RivkaTestGit/MoonActive/README.md

    pip install -r requirements.txt

 8. Run tests:
-   - API tests:
-   navigate to the backend folder and run:
+API tests - navigate to the backend folder and run:

     ```bash
     pytest

-  - UI tests:
-  navigate to the FRON folder and run:
+  UI tests - navigate to the FRON folder and run:

     ```bash
     pytest